tugraz-isds/spcd3/API.md

 This function returns the maximum range of a dimension (in data coords).
 As a parameter, a string, namely the dimension, is required.

+- getCurrentMinRange

+`function getCurrentMinRange(dimension: any): number`

+This function returns the current minimum range of a dimension (in data coords).
+As a parameter, a string, namely the dimension, is required.

+- getCurrentMaxRange

+`function getCurrentMaxRange(dimension: any): number`

+This function returns the current maximum range of a dimension (in data coords).
+As a parameter, a string, namely the dimension, is required.

 ## Filter Functions